EngineerMichael/EngineerMichael/README.md

 ## 🚀 About Me

 I'm a young, passionate 28-year-old software engineer aspiring professional with agile-focus learnings on full-stack development, cloud computing, and DevOps.
 I love learning to building scalable and efficient applications, and I'm always eager to learn new technologies and improve my skills.
 I am currently refreshing all my CS knowledge, my primary programming language started first with JAVA and MATLAB code.
-I have come to realization I am more familiar with backend development, secondary to frontend development
+I have come to the realization I am more familiar with backend development, secondary to frontend development, revision of contribution to legacy code projects and yet to implement commits, pull requests, issues, and code reviews direct import/export from IDEs.

 - 🌱 I’m currently learning **GraphQL** and **Kubernetes**
 - 🤖 Current Exploration: Diving deep into the world of generative AI and its applications<br>